-Mandatory transfer of requests
+Mandatory transfer of FOI requests

-2.20 Certain FOI requests must be transferred to another agency (s 16(3)).
-This requirement applies to FOI requests for documents originating with or received from agencies that are exempt or partly exempt from the FOI Act (in particular, those outlined at [2.12]-[2.13] above).
-These requirements for the transfer of FOI requests are described in more detail in Part 3 of these Guidelines.
-Certain requirements also apply for transfer of applications for amendment and annotation of personal information and are described in Part 7.
+- 2.28 Some FOI requests must be transferred to another agency (ss 16(2) and 16(3)).
+This requirement applies to FOI requests for documents originating with, or received from, agencies that are exempt or partly exempt from the FOI Act (in particular, those outlined at [2.13] [2.16] above).
+The requirements for transfer of FOI requests are described in more detail in Part 3 of these Guidelines which also identifies the categories of document for which a mandatory transfer is required. - 2.29 Certain requirements also apply for transfer of applications for amendment and annotation of personal information and are described in Part 7 of these Guidelines.